Inspiring Learning - Building Community - Enriching Lives

-We acknowledge God’s Word as the authority and guide for the community.
-In it Christ is revealed, providing the centre of all we do under God’s grace.
+We acknowledge God’s Word as our guide for the community.
+Christ is revealed through the Word, providing the centre of all we do under God’s grace.

 Worth of the Individual

-We believe each person in the community is important, their worth attested by Christ and should be able to reach their potential: academically, spiritually, physically, culturally and socio-emotionally.
+We believe each person in the community is part of the rich tapestry of Immanuel, their worth attested by Christ and empowered to reach their academic, spiritual, physical, cultural and emotional potential.

-Our aim is to strive for excellence in an education which is authentic, life-related and future-orientated.
+We strive for excellence through an educational experience which is authentic, life-related and future-focussed.

 Importance of Relationships

 We believe that in Christ all are equal, regardless of race, ability, gender or physical nature, and are committed to each other in caring, just, supporting, encouraging and forgiving relationships.

 We believe that we are to serve one another, the community and the world.

 We believe that we are stewards of the natural environment, and it is to be preserved and protected as we interact with it.

 Sense of Community